 - Put any other devices nearby in aeroplane mode.

-FulGaz can suffer from interference a lot more than other apps because of the detail in the ride data and the every-second data transmission.
+FulGaz can suffer from interference a lot more than other apps because of the higher detail in the ride data and the every-second data transmission.
 Reducing any nearby interference will result in a much smoother and enjoyable experience.